rankutah/blog/sites/rank-utah/content/_index.md

 ## Portfolio

-Browse examples of client websites.
+Browse examples of my work for other small businesses.

 {{<button text="Portfolio" url="/portfolio">}}